null-open-security-community/null-open-security-community.github.io/_posts/2021-09-20-null-study-groups.md

 > Though the study groups have participants and mentors, but this not a hand holding kind of thing, the individual needs to be self-motivated and determined and ready to put in efforts on their own.

-<p>We strictly adhere to a few pointers, that helps in keeping the quality of knowledge that is being passed in these groups, which are -</p>
+We strictly adhere to a few pointers, that helps in keeping the quality of knowledge that is being passed in these groups, which are -

 * Basic decency with communication with others in the group.
 * Be consistent and show your involvement in the group.
 NO PASSIVE LEARNING.